browserengineering/book/blog/why-widgets.md

 Third, the widget can actually reveal things that were hidden in the description.
 For example, the bullet points in the previous section didn't mention leading, but it clearly shows up in the widget.
-Moreover, the widget shows that the leading isn't evenly distributed around the line---something a real browser does but this book's toy doesn't do.
+In fact, in a propert browser, the amount of leading above and below the line should be the same---the widget shows that this book's toy browser doesn't do that (for simplicity).

 Finally, the widget can use color or shape to highlight relationships and states.
 My widget above shows the maximum ascent and descent in a